shwetachavan555/Mintclassic-company-storage-analysis/README.md

 2️ **Reduce overstocked items** to optimize inventory space.
 3️ **Increase orders for high-sales products** to meet demand.

-**1985 Toyota Supra is the product name quantity is 7733 but not sold product, this product must be sold at a discount or returned to the supplier so that the warehouse is optimized.**
+**1985 Toyota Supra is the product name, quantity is 7733 but not sold product, this product must be sold at a discount or returned to the supplier so that the warehouse is optimized.**

 ## Preliminary Insights:
 -**Oversold Products:**